-- Installation of alternative hot water supply systems for the public sector.
-This activity will first of all promote energy saving, decrease the use of gas and wood, decrease the number of greenhouse gas emissions, improveworking conditions of women employees, and free up resources from the community budget. - Construction of non-heated greenhouses with lightweight constructions.
-This activity will promote production of seedlings, increase in crop areas, introduction of non-traditional crops and which will create an opportunity for early crop yield, as well as creation of new jobs for women. - Construction of solar dryers for fruits, berries, vegetables and herbs.
+- Provision of additional food to kindergarten, - Improvement of sanitary condition and quality of products, - Tangible savings for the use of electricity and other fuel, - -Improving the maintenance of project outcomes, - Provision of part of the profit to the implementation of community-based environmental works Beneficiaries-community residents.

 Major purpose for these activities would be the reduction of crop loss, storage improvement and creation of new jobs for women.
 In this way climate smart agricultural value chains will be developed for products such as dried apricots, other fruits, berries and herbs, which would help to increase and sustain income opportunities for the farming communities.
 The project will therefore partner with community organizations, schools and local administration to install and promote solar driers.
-Training will be provided on these value chains and the marketing of products on the regional and national market. - Community development, management plans and support for the formulation of climate smart agricultural business plans will be provided to target communities and champions.
+Training will be provided on these value chains and the marketing of products on the regional and national market.

-38. The following concrete outputs have been formulated for this component.

-- Output 2.1: Solar hot water supply systems are installed in priority community areas; - Output 2.2: Non-heated, lightweight greenhouses are constructed in priority community areas; - Output 2.3: Solar dryers are installed in priority community areas; - Output 2.4: Community management and business plans are formulate for climate smart agricultural value chains;
+- Community development, management plans and support for the formulation of climate smart agricultural business plans will be provided to target communities and champions. - 42.
+The following concrete outputs have been formulated for this component. - Output 2.1: Solar hot water supply systems are installed in priority community areas; - Output 2.2: Non-heated, lightweight greenhouses are constructed in priority community areas; - Output 2.3: Solar dryers are installed in priority community areas; - Output 2.4: Community management and business plans are formulate for climate smart agricultural value chains;

-39. Component 3Awareness raising, capacity building, monitoring and decision making for climate smart agricultural practices and land degradation neutrality
+43. Component 3 Awareness raising, capacity building, monitoring and decision making for climate smart agricultural practices and land degradation neutrality

 This component aims to support awareness raising and capacity building (authorities, farmer associations, civil society organizations, and the private sector) in climate smart agriculture as well as land degradation neutrality and support the decision-making and planning process in the target communities.
-As such component 3bundles all capacity building, awareness raising and monitoring and evaluation activities supporting the interventions proposed under component 1 and 2.
-The component supports furthermore the community based planning and monitoring of climate smart agriculture and land degradation neutrality practices and interventions and supports the development of an LDN monitoring framework..
+As such component 3 bundles all capacity building, awareness raising and monitoring and evaluation activities supporting the interventions proposed under component 1 and 2.
+The component supports furthermore the community based planning and monitoring of climate smart agriculture and land degradation neutrality practices and interventions and supports the development of an LDN monitoring framework.

-40. Component 3has one main outcome.
+44. Component 3 has one main outcome.

-Outcome 3Awareness, planning and decision making capacity on climate smart agriculture production methods and LDN has increased in target communities;
+Outcome 3 Awareness, planning and decision making capacity on climate smart agriculture production methods and LDN has increased in target communities;